letsencrypt/cp-cps/CP.md

 4. The public accessibility of the data availability, and
 5. The relative difficulty in falsifying or altering the data.

-Databases maintained by the CA, its owner, or its affiliated companies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this Section 3.2.
+Databases maintained by the CA, its owner, or its affiliated companies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under this [Section 3.2](#32-initial-identity-validation).

 #### 3.2.2.8 CAA Records

-As part of the issuance process, the CA MUST check for CAA records and follow the processing instructions found, for each dNSName in the subjectAltName extension of the certificate to be issued, as specified in RFC 8659.
+As part of the issuance process, the CA MUST check for CAA records and follow the processing instructions found, for each `dNSName` in the `subjectAltName` extension of the certificate to be issued, as specified in RFC 8659.
 If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.

 This stipulation does not prevent the CA from checking CAA records at any other time.

 When processing CAA records, CAs MUST process the issue, issuewild, and iodef property tags as specified in RFC 8659, although they are not required to act on the contents of the iodef property tag.
 Additional property tags MAY be supported, but MUST NOT conflict with or supersede the mandatory property tags set out in this document.
 CAs MUST respect the critical flag and not issue a certificate if they encounter an unrecognized property tag with this flag set.

 RFC 8659 requires that CAs "MUST NOT issue a certificate unless the CA determines that either (1) the certificate request is consistent with the applicable CAA RRset or (2) an exception specified in the relevant CP or CPS applies."
-For issuances conforming to the Baseline Requirements, CAs MUST NOT rely on any exceptions specified in their CP or CPS unless they are one of the following:
+For issuances conforming to these Requirements, CAs MUST NOT rely on any exceptions specified in their CP or CPS unless they are one of the following:

 * CAA checking is optional for certificates for which a Certificate Transparency pre-certificate was created and logged in at least two public logs, and for which CAA was checked.
-* CAA checking is optional for certificates issued by a Technically Constrained Subordinate CA Certificate as set out in Baseline Requirements section 7.1.5, where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.
+* CAA checking is optional for certificates issued by a Technically Constrained Subordinate CA Certificate as set out in [Section 7.1.5](#715-name-constraints), where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.
 * CAA checking is optional if the CA or an Affiliate of the CA is the DNS Operator (as defined in RFC 7719) of the domain's DNS.

 CAs are permitted to treat a record lookup failure as permission to issue if: